geotrev/undernet/README.md

 The framework features:

-- A flex-grid for layouts
+- Layout utilities including a flex grid and spacing classes
-- Styling for common tags: buttons, paragraphs, headers, etc.
+- CSS styling for common elements: forms, buttons, headers, etc
-- Configuration file to apply core brand styling to all elements, including an option for name-spacing.
+- Interactive components using JS: modals, accordions, and dropdowns
-- Functional JavaScript components.
-Currently includes dropdowns, modals, and accordions.
+- Powerful configuration options for all of the above.

 ## Easy setup